OpenTechSchool/html-css-beginners/core/structure.md

     <body>
     </body>

 Everything that is written inside this tag will be displayed to the user.
-Try to write some plain text between the body tags and check the file in your browser.
+Add a `<body>` to your existing HTML document and then write some plain text between the body tags and view it in your browser.

+**TIP**: To reload the same HTML document in the browser, use the Reload Current Page function (Ctrl-R or F5)

+## Types of content

 There are different HTML elements that we can use to indicate different types of content in our document, like the <p></p> tags which we have already met.